nystudio107/craft-templatecomments/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Template Comments.

-You can also install Template Comments via the **Plugin Store** in the Craft AdminCP.
+You can also install Template Comments via the **Plugin Store** in the Craft Control Panel.

 ## Template Comments Overview